- CASE FILES

 Then - what kind of sudden "blizzard" killed the Anaris group?

-One of the last photos taken by the Dyatlov group - approaching their final campsite on Kholat Syakhl.
+11) One of the last photos taken by the Dyatlov group - approaching their final campsite on Kholat Syakhl.
 Strong wind is already present.
-Photo: Yuri Krivonischenko
+Photo: Dyatlov foundation

 The understanding of the sudden strong winds that surprised and killed the people at Anaris, can be defined as a katabatic wind (from the Greek's katabatikos, meaning "descending").
 It is a wind that by gravity carries air of higher density down a slope.
 This specific wind is also known as a fall wind, a downslope wind or a gravity wind.
-The katabatic wind can occur over glacier areas as the air is cooled and thus increases in density.
-When the air is set in motion and begins to run down from the glacier, very strong wind speeds can occur.
+The katabatic wind can occur over glacier or mountain areas as the air is cooled and thus increases in density.
+When the air is set in motion and begins to run down along a gradient, very strong wind speeds can occur.
 A Swedish wind record is for example 81 m/s which was documented on December 20, 1992 at the Tarfala research station.
-According to estimates in 1959, the temperature that the Dyatlov group experienced in the late afternoon and in the evening on the first of February, was between -25 and -30°C. A sudden change from strong winds into a fall wind on the slope of Kholat Syakhl, could reasonably have reached wind speeds of about 25 m/s.
-The cooling effect would then have been around -65°C, or -85°F. In a brief period of time such temperatures can be deadly, let alone the wind that in itself would make it hard to stand upright.
+According to estimates in 1959, the temperature that the Dyatlov group experienced in the late afternoon and in the evening on the first of February, was between minus 25 and 30 degrees Celsius.
+A sudden change from strong winds into a fall wind on the slope of Kholat Syakhl, could reasonably have reached wind speeds of about 25 m/s.
+The cooling effect would then have been around minus 65 degrees Celsius, or minus 85 degrees Fahrenheit.
+In a brief period of time such temperatures can be deadly, let alone the wind that in itself would make it hard to stand upright.

 Let us now apply the scenario of a katabatic wind affecting the Dyatlov hikers in 1959.
-From their group diary we know that around noon, on the day of their last campsite on the slopes of Kholat Syakhl, the wind escalated.
-We also know that the wind could be compared to a “blow fryer” – according the group it was associated with the steady airstream of a jet engine.
+From their group diary we know that around noon, on the day before their last campsite on the slopes of Kholat Syakhl, the wind escalated.
+We also know that the wind was compared to a “blow fryer” – according the group it was associated with the steady airstream of a jet engine.
 A remark in the diary also clarifies that snow was whirling in the air but not coming from any clouds since the sky was blue.
 Obviously and as presumed by the group, the snow came from the trees in the valley below, blowing its way up along the peaks.
 In line with the local topography and one of the last entries in the group diary, the wind was blowing from the west and as such pushed its way up the “back” of Kholat Syakhl.
-During the late evening this had a potential to turn dangerous since the air interacting with the highlands was cooled – thus becoming denser than the air at the same elevation but away from the slope.
-A large-scale katabatic wind descending too fast to warm up, could then have exhibited itself as an extremely strong wind flowing downhill and replacing the gap of the warmer air masses.
+This had a potential to turn dangerous since the air interacting with the highlands was cooled – thus becoming denser than the air at the same elevation but away from the slope.
+A large-scale gravity wind, descending too fast to warm up, could then have exhibited itself as an extremely strong wind flowing downhill and replacing the gap of the warmer air masses.
 In the middle of this scenario stood a very vulnerable tent.

-Fighting an outside temperature of -43°C from Inside our tent on the slope of Kholat Sayakhl.
+14) Fighting an outside temperature of -43 degrees Celsius from Inside our tent on the slope of Kholat Sayakhl.
 The photo was taken during the late evening, February the 1st - perhaps at the time when heavy falling winds started to roll down the slopes exactly 60 years ago.
 Photo: Richard Holmgren

 One thing that I want to mention in this circumstance, regards the angle of the pitched Dyatlov tent.
 This is not forwarded as any criticism to the professional hikers, but something that might have helped them temporarily under any possible turbulent event involving strong winds.
 Obviously they raised their tent laterally on the slope.
 Aware of the dangers of conceivable falling winds, we instead pitched the tent with the least largest area facing the gradient (see photos below).
 This is not a wise choice for creating a suitable sleeping surface, but vital to succumb impending winds from above.